bepetersn/imageboard/README.md

 A flat site forum for posting & browsing images.

-1) Run `./manage.py init` to create db tables.
+- Run `./manage.py init` to create db tables.
-2) Run `./manage.py` to see it working locally.
+- Run `./manage.py` once more to run it locally.

 ########################################################

-To block certain IP addresses, use SQL or an ORM to mark their "blocked" flag as True.
+NOTE: To block certain IP addresses, use SQL or `./manage.py shell` to mark the "blocked" flag as 1 or True.